mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 (also known as dimensionless quantities).

 If we divide two quantities of the same kind, we end up with a quantity of dimension one.
-For example, we can divide two lengths to get a slope of the ramp or two durations to get the clock accuracy.
+For example, we can divide two _lengths_ to get a _slope of the ramp_ or two _durations_ to get the _clock accuracy_.
 Those ratios mean something fundamentally different, but from the dimensional analysis standpoint, they are mutually comparable.

 The above means that the following code is valid: